 Germany's Role in World War 2: Cause of war, strategy, major battles, victories, blunders, and the top German leaders and generals who participated in World War 2.
-The concept of Blitzkrieg warfare the German invasions of Poland, France, and Russia, and D-Day are covered.
+The concept of Blitzkrieg the German invasions of Poland, France, and Russia, and D-Day are covered.

 World War 2 was undoubtedly the most deadly war in the history of mankind.
 Fifty million people lost their lives.
 Germany with their Nazi leader, Adolf Hitler, was the country most responsible for starting the war.
 After five years of war, Germany had paid the price for starting the conflict as they lay virtually destroyed.
 They had won early battles but, in the end, World War II had been a disaster for Germany.
-The war was a fight to the finish and they came up short.
+The war was a fight to the finish and Germany came up short.

 Germany was defeated in World War I and they were forced to pay heavy reparations to the victors.
 Their economy could not take the pressure and it fell apart.
 Severe inflation and depression followed.
 As a result of the Treaty of Versailles (the official end of World War 1) and the economic disasters that followed, the German people became very resentful towards the victors of World War 1, namely France and Great Britain.
 Additionally, virtually all of Germany's leaders fought in World War 1 and many were wounded and they all felt betrayed.
 They were eager for revenge.